Complete Guide to Boat Lily Care and Growth

 • 1 part orchid bark or coarse sand

-Why Drainage Matters So Much for Boat Lily
+Why Drainage Matters

-When Old Soil Is the Real Boat Lily Problem
+When Old Soil Is the Real Problem

-Common signs the mix needs replacing:
+Signs the mix needs replacing:

 • water runs down the edges instead of soaking in